Code-Institute-Submissions/Jthomp1993-ms4-premier-league-store/README.md

 * Tottenham
 * West Ham United

-Users will be able to filter the products by:
+Users are able to filter the products by:
 * All products
 * By category
 * By rating (low to high / high to low)
 * By price (low to high / high to low)

-Users will be able to view a product info page which will give them a more in depth description of the product as well as enabling them to choose what size if applicable and the quantity before adding the product to their shopping cart.
+Users are able to view a product info page which gives them a more in depth description of the product as well as enabling them to choose what size if applicable and the quantity before adding the product to their shopping cart.

 ### The News App

-The news app is where users will be able to keep up to date with what is going on in the world of the Premier League.
+The news app is where users are able to keep up to date with what is going on in the world of the Premier League.

-Registered users will be able to add comments to the articles enabling them to express there opinions on the current events that are taking place.
-Users will have the ability the edit or remove their comments if they wish.
+Registered users are able to add comments to the articles enabling them to express their opinions on the current events that are taking place.
+Registered users have the ability to edit or remove their comments if they wish.

 ### All Auth and Profiles app

-The site will have the functionality to allow users to register and sign up for an account.
-After signing up users will be sent a confirmation email for them to confirm there account.
-Each user will have their own personal profile from where they will be able to store their default delivery information as well as keep track of their order history.
+The site has the functionality to allow users to register and sign up for an account.
+After signing up, users are sent a confirmation email for them to confirm there account.
+Each registered user has their own personal profile from where they are able to store their default delivery information as well as keep track of their order history.

-For the store owners they will have the ability to add, edit and delete products and news articles enabling them to maintain the store and ensure that the News is kept up to date.
+The store owners have the ability to add, edit and delete products and news articles enabling them to maintain the store and ensure that the News is kept up to date.

+### Shopping Cart

+The shopping cart provides the users with an overview of the products they have added to their cart and gives them the opportunity to update the quantity or remove items if they wish to do so.

+### Checkout App

+The checkout app allows users to enter their delivery and payment information through the stripe payment system that has been implemeneted.
+On the checkout page the user is also provided with an overview of the order that they are about to purchase.